optimagic-dev/optimagic/docs/source/optimization/logging.rst

 - ``"readme"``: A string with a description of the optimization.
 This can be helpful to send a message to your future self who might have forgotten why he ran this particular optimization.
-- ``"exclude_tables"``: A list with names of tables from above that should be excluded from the logging.
-This can be used to save disk space and a bit of time in each iteration.
-Note that the tables will still be generated, but not updated.